Health

 Read MoreHealth Inequality over the Life-Cycle

 We consider the covariance structure of health.
-Agents report their health status on the basis of a latent health stock that is determined by permanent and transitory shocks, and time invariant fixed effects.
+Agents report their health levels on the basis of a latent health stock that is determined by permanent and transitory shocks, and time invariant fixed effects.
 At age 25, permanent shocks account for 5% to 10% of the variation in health.
 At age 60, this percentage rise to […]

 Read MoreHawaii Statehood Conference